Our top pick for

 There are a few different ways that this level of interest in shorting Hawaiian shares can be evaluated.

-Hawaiian's "short interest ratio" (SIR) is the quantity of Hawaiian shares currently shorted divided by the average quantity of Hawaiian shares traded daily (recently around 868246.64031621).
-Hawaiian's SIR currently stands at 5.06.
-In other words for every 100,000 Hawaiian shares traded daily on the market, roughly 5060 shares are currently held short.
+Hawaiian's "short interest ratio" (SIR) is the quantity of Hawaiian shares currently shorted divided by the average quantity of Hawaiian shares traded daily (recently around 1.5 million).
+Hawaiian's SIR currently stands at 1.69.
+In other words for every 100,000 Hawaiian shares traded daily on the market, roughly 1690 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Hawaiian.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Hawaiian.

 Find out more about how you can short Hawaiian stock.